Stock futures mixed as traders await latest economic figures

 While Hong Kong's role as regional trading center and financial hub has been to a large extent sidelined by developments on the Chinese mainland, removing its special status would be a huge blow to businesses located in the city because of its independent financial and legal systems.

-Hong Kong's Hang Seng index lost 0.8 percent, while the Shanghai Composite index declined 0.3 percent.
+Hong Kong's Hang Seng index lost 0.7 percent, while the Shanghai Composite index added 0.3 percent.

 Tokyo's Nikkei 225 index advanced 2.3 percent, lifted by the latest, $1.1 trillion, infusion of stimulus for Japan's moribund economy.

-In europe, London's FTSE rose 0.7 percent, Germany's DAXadded 0.8 percent and France's CAC jumped 0.9 percent.
+In europe, London's FTSE rose 0.5 percent, Germany's DAX added 0.3 percent and France's CAC jumped 0.6 percent.

 |Ticker